openlegend/core-rules/core/src/06-combat/01-chapter-six.md

 > ##### Defend Examples
 >
 > Vera is nearing death when the River Troll lunges at her.
-The troll rolls a 23 against Vera's Resilience of 17, so she uses a defend action to catch the troll's arms before he can rend her to death.
-Vera makes a Might roll and gets a 20, so her roll replaces her Resilience, causing her to suffer 3 points of damage instead of 6.
+The troll rolls a 23 against Vera's Guard of 17, so she uses a defend action to catch the troll's arms before he can rend her to death.
+Vera makes a Might roll and gets a 20, so her roll replaces her Guard, causing her to suffer 3 points of damage instead of 6.
 Because defend is an interrupt action, when Vera's turn in the initiative comes, she does not get a major action.
 >
 > * * * * *
 >
 > A grenade lands at the feet of Spaz and Tomlinson.
-The grenade rolls a 25 against their Resilience scores of 12 and 18, potentially dealing 13 and 7 damage, respectively.
+The grenade rolls a 25 against their Guard scores of 12 and 18, potentially dealing 13 and 7 damage, respectively.
 Tomlinson uses the defend action to move half his speed (15 feet) away, opting to move Spaz with him, and then makes an Agility roll to shield his ally.
 Tomlinson is wielding a riot shield, so he gets advantage 1 on his Agility roll, which totals 26.
 Spaz takes no damage.
 However, since the defend action can only affect a single target, Tomlinson still takes 7 points of damage.
 Because defend is an interrupt action, when Tomlinson's turn in the initiative comes, he does not get a major action.

 #### Improvise